siafromspace/netflix-clone/README.md

 While creating this, I implemented the used of CSS Grids, Tables, DOM and event listeners.

 It was indeed a fun project.
+PS: I still have some problems with the code on mobile screens landscape view.